 The right health plan partner will help you find the insurance options that are best for you and your church

-Searching out the right insurance plans for your church can feel overwhelming.
-When it comes down to it, there are a lot of things to consider.
+Searching out the right health insurance for church employees can feel overwhelming.
 If you need help understanding or making a choice, we’ve got your back.

 Reformed Benefits Association specializes in working with 100% faith-based organizations.
 We offer access to multiple group insurance plans backed by nationally recognized insurers.
 Plus, we provide personal service directly to your church, so you never feel like you are on your own.